Updated 16/09/2024

 Inflammatory bowel disease (IBD)

-As the name suggests, this is an unpleasant disease that causes a pup’s GI tract (the last piece of their digestive system) to become inflamed and swell.
+As the name suggests, this is an unpleasant disease that causes a pup’s GI tract (the last piece of their digestive system) to become inflamed.
 This can create some rather loud and interesting noises along with diarrhea, weight loss, and dehydration.
-If you suspect your pup may have IBD, you must take them to their vet immediately.
+If you suspect your pup may have IBD, you must take them to their vet immediately for testing and treatment which will likely be lifelong.

 Bacterial infections